Modelling Continuum Reverberation in AGN: A Spectral-Timing Analysis of the UV Variability Through X-ray Reverberation in Fairall 9: The Data

 \subsection{The light-curves}

 Fairall 9 has recently been the subject of an intensive monitoring campaign, using \textit{Swift} and Las Cumbres Observatory (LCO) \citep{Hernandez20}.
-We use year 1 light-curves obtained by \textit{Swift} (provided by Jaun V. Hern\'{a}ndez Santisteban and Rick Edelson through private communication), shown in Fig. \ref{fig:LC_raw}.
-These light-curves cover the \textit{Swift}-XRT \citep{Burrows05} hard X-ray band (1.5 - 10\,keV), soft X-ray band (0.3 - 1.5\,keV), and the \textit{Swift}-UVOT \citep{Roming05} broad-band filters UVW2, UVM2, UVW1, U, B, and V. They have a cadence of $\sim$1\,day, and a duration of 300\,days (from MJD 58250 to 58550).
+We use year 1 light-curves obtained by \textit{Swift} (provided by Jaun V. Hern\'{a}ndez Santisteban and Rick Edelson through private communication).
+These light-curves cover the \textit{Swift}-XRT \citep{Burrows05} hard X-ray band (1.5 - 10\,keV, henceforth HX), soft X-ray band (0.3 - 1.5\,keV), and the \textit{Swift}-UVOT \citep{Roming05} broad-band filters UVW2, UVM2, UVW1, U, B, and V. They have a cadence of $\sim$1\,day, and a duration of 300\,days (from MJD 58250 to 58550).
 Since we expect the disc emission to peak around the UVW2 band, and since this has the cleanest data, we will limit our analysis to the HX and UVW2 light-curves.
 A detailed description of the data reduction is given in \citet{Hernandez20}.

-As seen in Fig. \ref{fig:LC_raw}a the light-curves begin to rise beyond $\sim$ 58500\,MJD, which we speculate might be due to a change in the accretion structure.
+The light-curves begin to rise beyond $\sim$ 58500\,MJD, which we speculate might be due to a change in the accretion structure.
 In order to simplify our analysis we therefore discard the section of the light-curves beyond 58500\,MJD, as a change in accretion structure would significantly complicate our results.
 Instead this will be the focus of a future paper.
-This cut is shown in Fig. \ref{fig:LC_raw}a as the dashed grey line.
+(Note, the full light-curves can be found in \citealt{Hernandez20})

 In later sections we will compare light-curves using cross-correlation methods.
 We will also be evaluating their Fourier transforms.
 These techniques all rely on evenly sampled data (\citealt{Gaskell87, Uttley14}, \citetalias{Gardner17}).
 Since real data will not be exactly evenly sampled, we linearly interpolate the raw light-curves onto identical grids with width $\Delta t = 0.5$\,days, and then re-bin onto a grid with $\Delta t = 1$\,day.
-These are shown in Fig. \ref{fig:LC_raw}b, and will be used in the subsequent analysis.